COMMITMENTS AND CONTINGENCIES

 Obligations Arising from Employment Agreements

 On April 9, 2021, the Company entered into an at-will employment agreement with its new Chief Product Officer, Mr. Leon Zemel, that provides for an annual base salary of $390,000, plus annual performance bonuses with a target achievement of up to 20% of Mr. Zemel’s base salary.
-Subject to the approval of the board or its compensation committee, the Company agreed to take appropriate action within ninety () days following April 9, 2021 to make an award of 100,000 shares of common stock to Mr. Zemel, which will vest at the rate of 1/4th of the total number of shares on the first anniversary of the Effective Date and 1/36th of the total number of remaining unvested shares each month thereafter.
-As of September 30, 2021, the award had not been granted.
-Upon termination of Mr. Zemel’s employment for any reason, Mr. Zemel is entitled to (i) any portion of his base salary earned through the date of his termination date, (ii) any expenses owed to him, (iii) subject to Company policy and the law, any accrued, but unused vacation pay owed to him, pursuant to Company policy, if any, to the extent not inconsistent with applicable laws, and (iv) any amount arising from Mr. Zemel’s participation in, or benefits under, the Company’s employee benefit plans.
+Subject to the approval of the board or its compensation committee, the Company agreed to take appropriate action within ninety () days following April 9, 2021 to make an award of 100,000 shares of common stock Mr. Zemel, which will vest at the rate of 1/4th of the total number of shares on the first anniversary of the Effective Date and 1/36th of the total number of remaining unvested shares each month thereafter.
+Upon termination of Mr. Zemel’s employment for any reason, Mr. Zemel is entitled to (i) any portion of his base salary earned through the date of his termination date, (ii) any expenses owed to him, (iii) subject to Company policy and the law, any accrued, but unused vacation pay owed to him, pursuant to Company policy, if any, to the extent not inconsistent with applicable laws; and (iv) any amount arising from Mr. Zemel’s participation in, or benefits under, the Company’s employee benefit plans.
 In the event Mr. Zemel is terminated without cause or that Mr. Zemel resigns for Good Reason (as defined in his employment agreement), Mr. Zemel is entitled to receive: to six month’s salary paid in one lump sum, six months continued healthcare coverage, any pro-rated bonus amounts outstanding at the time of termination, and immediate vesting of any equity awards that would have become vested and exercisable during the three months after his termination.
 Mr. Zemel’s employment agreement contains an accelerated vesting provision which provides that 25% of his share award under the agreement shall vest if he is terminated before the one year anniversary date of the agreement for good cause, or if he chooses to terminate his employment with the Company for Good Reason (as defined in the agreement), then 100% of his share award under the agreement shall vest immediately.
 All outstanding awards due to Mr. Zemel automatically vest upon a change in control of the Company.